 - Focus: Core stability and Balance

-- Set Up: Quadruped or On all 4’s on a Mat or Carpet.
+- Set-Up: Quadruped or On all 4’s on a Mat or Carpet.
 The natural curve of the spine.

-- Action: Extend your left leg out behind your body, keeping your hips square to the ground, simultaneously extend your right arm out over your head.
+- Action: Extend your left leg out behind your body, keeping your hips squared to the ground, simultaneously extend your right arm out over your head.
 Keep your eyes looking at the ground and hold this balance.